Losant/losant-docs/docs/getting-started/tutorials.md

 ## From The Losant Blog

+*   <a href="https://www.losant.com/blog/speech-synthesis-on-the-raspberry-pi-using-node.js" target="_blank">Getting Started With the ESP8266 and DHT22 Sensor</a>

+*   <a href="https://www.losant.com/blog/how-to-access-your-raspberry-pis-gpio-over-the-internet" target="_blank">How To Access Your Raspberry Pi's GPIO Over the Internet</a>

 *   <a href="https://www.losant.com/blog/speech-synthesis-on-the-raspberry-pi-using-node.js" target="_blank">Speech Synthesis on the Raspberry Pi Using Node.js</a>

 *   <a href="https://www.losant.com/blog/how-to-connect-linkedin-and-slack-using-losant" target="_blank">How to Connect LinkedIn and Slack Using Losant</a>